IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 ### Connect to Zeppelin

+Note: when you are running 'Connect', you will not be able to run gradle in another terminal because gradle locks the folder that it is running in.

 After installing and running Zeppelin, you can connect to Zeppelin as a test by performing `./gradlew Connect`:

 ```bash